JustinGrote/PowerCD/README.md

 *Why do you only support PS5.1 and PS6 as build environments?*

 PS5.1 is the "last" version of Windows Powershell, as such it makes a good Long Term Support (LTS) target.
 The inclusion of the Powershell Gallery and its proven stability (VMware/AWS/Azure all use it as their primary delivery mechanism) allows requirements and dependencies to be managed.
+Also specific to modules, multi-version support became standard so the logic and testing is based around that.

-**You can still use PowerCD to build modules that are compatible with PSv2-4, however there is no inherent testing in the PowerCD process for them and you will have to test separately.
-Appveyor no longer provides any images that have PSv4 on them**.
+**You can still use PowerCD to build modules that are compatible with PSv2-4, however there is no inherent PSv2-4 specific testing in the PowerCD process and you will have to test separately.
+Appveyor no longer provides any images that have PSv4 on them so you'll have to do this in Jenkins or a local machine with PSv2-4 installed**.

 *What about Travis?*